derekfountain/z88dk-data-in-lower-ram/sccz80/README.md

 sccz80 will automatically create a section called CONTENDED if the origin of the code is below 32768.
-In theory you can force the compiler to build low_data.c such that the constants appear in that section.
+In theory you can force the compiler to build the source file _low_data.c_ such that the constants appear in that section.
 In practise, although I could see that changing the origin does cause that section to appear, I couldn't get any control over where data or code actually went.
 So I gave up on that and went for the split build approach.